ebassi/2016-guadec/2016-guadec.rst

 .. note::
    GTK+ 3.0, the major API bump of 2011.
-The 2.x API was 9 years old, but the drawing API that GTK+ was stringing along was almost 14.
+The 2.x API was 9 years old, but the drawing API that GTK+ was stringing along was, at that point, almost 14 years old.

 ----